payingattention/linkjs/README.md

     });
 ```

-This sacrifices succinctness to expose the internals of the application in a discoverable
+While this style may not be succinct, it exposes the internals of the application in a discoverable
 and extensible way.
-Developers can log request traffic to understand application flow.
+Developers can log request traffic to learn about the application flow.
 Then,
-either by configuration or convention (via `app.findModules()`) components can interface with
+either by configuration or convention (via `app.findModules()`) components can be written to interface
-each other to form the application.
+with each other to form the application.

 ## Response Composition

 Multiple handlers can be configured to match the same route.
-In that event, they are built into a
+In that event, they are added into a
 handler chain which respects the order of declaration:

 ```javascript